Helmsley Castle: History

 Edmund died childless in 1508 and the castle passed to his cousin Sir George Manners of Etal on whose death in 1513 his son Thomas inherited it.
 He was created Earl of Rutland in 1525.
 On his death in 1543, Thomas was succeeded by his son, Henry, but it was under the rule of his grandson Edward, that the castle was altered next.
 He had the old hall converted into a Tudor mansion, converted the 13th-century chapel into a kitchen linked to the old hall by a covered gallery, and knocked the new hall down.
 The south barbican was converted into a more comfortable residence at this time.
 A letter of April 1578 describes the slow progress of the mason's work (and the payment of £10 to the mason), and that timber was available for a gallery in the attic of the mansion.
 On Edward's death in 1587 his brother John Manners inherited the castle, followed by John's son Roger, and then Roger's younger brother Francis.
-On the death of Francis in 1632 the castle passed to George Villiers, 1st Duke of Buckingham through his marriage to Katherine, Francis's daughter.
+On the death of Francis in 1632 the castle passed to his young grandson George Villiers, 2nd Duke of Buckingham.